 Don’t regret these years because you assume certain activities weren’t interesting or you weren’t “qualified” to do them.
 Start being active now.
 You’ll thank me later.

-David Cristello is a recent graduate and Manager of Business Development at Go Financial Aid, a company that consists of financial aid consultants who seek to help students maximize their FAFSA, CSS Profile, and financial aid packages.
+About David Cristello: David is a recent graduate and Manager of Business Development at Go Financial Aid, a company that consists of financial aid consultants who seek to help students maximize their FAFSA, CSS Profile, and financial aid packages.
 Find Go Financial Aid on Facebook and Twitter.
 In his spare time David enjoys reading, skateboarding, drumming, rock climbing, and social work.